HFrajacomo/Draconic-Revolution/Game Details/World_Save.md

 ![](../RepoImages/index.png)

-In short, if you want to save a Chunk, we first generate it's Chunk Code, based on it's X and Z coordinates.
+In short, if you want to save a Chunk, we first generate its Chunk Code, based on its X and Z coordinates.
 Then, we save it to an big-enough empty space in the .rdf file and save this position to the Index file.
 Pretty cool, right?

 So, have you found the problem yet?
 I said that the Chunk will be saved to the first big-enough empty space it finds.
 So, theoretically, if we add a new block to a chunk and make it grow in size, we would write the whole chunk all over again at the end of the file, right? **Wrong!** That would be stupid and would waste so much disk space...